Quantum bit threads of MERA tensor network in large $c$ limit: Background Setup

 \subsection{Bit threads and holography}

-The RT formula \eqref{rt} can be reinterpreted as a ``max-flow'' from max-flow/min-cut(MF/MC) theorem in Riemannian geometry as firstly explored in \cite{bit-threads}.
-To understand this point, we define a divergenceless vector field $v$ as a ``flow'' satisfying the following two properties\cite{bit-threads}:
+The RT formula \eqref{rt} can be reinterpreted as a ``max-flow'' from max-flow/min-cut(MF/MC) theorem in Riemannian geometry firstly explored in \cite{bit-threads}.
+And can be understood as calibrations to Ryu-Takayanagi minimal surfaces \cite{Bakhmatov:2017ihw}.
+To understand this point, we define a divergenceless vector field $v$ as a ``flow'' satisfying the following two properties \cite{bit-threads} (see FIG.\ref{bit-threads}):

 where $C$ is a positive constant.
-Then a flux of $v$ that through an oriented manifold surface $m \sim A$ can be defined as an integral:
+Then the flux of $v$ through an oriented manifold surface $m \sim A$ can be defined as an integral:

 where $h$ is the determinant of the induced metric on $m$ and $n_\mu$ is the unit normal vector.
 The maximal flux should be bounded by a bottleneck